Informed/blogpost-python-src-layout/doc/using_poetry_and_the_python_src_layout_for_aws_lambdas.md

   "key3": "value3"
 }
 ```
-You can the default `Test` run on the AWS Lambda console and you will see all the log output as well as the result that would look something like:
+You can run the default `Test` on the AWS Lambda console and you will see all the log output as well as the result which would look something like:

 ```
 Test Event Name